 If you wear a watch this is quite obvious.
 But what about the other ones you might have in a drawer?
 It’s also a good time to check the batteries.

 Change the batteries in your smoke and carbon monoxide detectors

 Or you can wait until they start to loudly chirp at 4am, giving you and your family a collective panic attack.
 Your choice!

 HVAC, humidifiers, water, etc...

 Usually our checklists and worksheets are only available to newsletter subscribers.
-However, to make up for the time difference you lost we though it'd be nice for you to gain a handy resource in return.
+However, it the least we can do to make up for the time difference.
 Click the photo above or this: Daylight Saving Time Checklist.